Schools and associations

 Sponsorship

-Greenpower is unique in offering this STEM experience: we apply the same basic concept across a wide age range, and this allows for excellent flow.
+Greenpower is unique in offering this STEM experience: we apply the same basic concept across a wide age range, and this allows for an excellent flow-through.

 My involvement with Greenpower on my CV when applying for universities and internships really helped me stand out.
 The contacts I gained at Greenpower also helped me arrange my internship during my studies.